3.6 Balance, Coordination, & Vestibular Basics

 The Romberg test isolates the proprioceptive (somatosensory) contribution to standing balance.
 The patient stands with feet together:

-• Eyes open: vision, vestibular, and proprioception all contribute.
+• Eyes open: vision, vestibular, and proprioception all contribute, so the patient is steady.

 • Eyes closed: vision is removed, so the patient must rely on proprioception and the vestibular system.

-• A positive Romberg sign — steady with eyes open but significant sway or loss of balance with eyes closed — suggests a proprioceptive (sensory) deficit, such as in peripheral neuropathy or posterior-column disease.
+• A positive Romberg sign — steady with eyes open but significant sway or loss of balance with eyes closed — suggests a proprioceptive (sensory) deficit, such as peripheral neuropathy or posterior-column disease.
+(A patient unsteady even with eyes open points toward a cerebellar or vestibular problem instead.)

 The sharpened (tandem) Romberg narrows the base of support by placing one foot directly in front of the other, increasing the challenge for higher-functioning patients.